rykroon/digitz/docs/why-digitz.md

 ```

-With `digitz`, most of the additional information can be accessed as a cached property or method on the PhoneNumber object.
+With `digitz`, the additional information can be accessed as cached properties or methods on the PhoneNumber object.
+Aliases are available for any properties whose name is too lengthy.

 ```py
 >>> from digitz import PhoneNumber